flutter/website/src/get-started/flutter-for/ios-devs.md

 and only exist until they need to be changed.
 Whenever widgets or their state change,
 Flutter’s framework creates a new tree of widget instances.
-In comparison, an iOS view is not recreated when it changes, but rather it's a mutable entity that is drawn once and doesn't redraw until it is invalidated using `setNeedsDisplay()`.
+In comparison, a UIKit view is not recreated when it changes, but rather it's a mutable entity that is drawn once and doesn't redraw until it is invalidated using `setNeedsDisplay()`.